 The warm Rio sun bathed the luxurious poolside of the Copacabana Palace, its golden light shimmering on the water's surface.
-MM and RB reclined on sun loungers, enjoying the balmy breeze as it swept in from the ocean.
+Marco and Richard reclined on sun loungers, enjoying the balmy breeze as it swept in from the ocean.
 The tension that had once been their constant companion was nowhere to be found.
 Instead, a quiet sense of peace settled over them, a testament to the hard-fought journey they had shared.

-Across from them, George, the producer who had transformed their lives into the film The Patent, leaned back in his chair, a playful smile dancing on his lips.
+Across from them, George, the producer who had transformed their lives into the movie The Patent, leaned back in his chair, a playful smile dancing on his lips.
 He looked at the two men with admiration, curiosity glinting in his eyes.

 "Alright, you two," George began, grinning as he leaned forward.
-"I have to ask you: how did you dream up writing first The Patent and now Lemonade?"
+"Before we discuss the new scenes for Lemonade, I have to ask you: how did you dream up writing first The Patent and now Lemonade?"

-MM looked out at the turquoise sea, a small smile tugging at his lips.
+Marco looked out at the turquoise sea, a small smile tugging at his lips.
 He took a moment, savoring the peace of the scene before he answered.
 "George, we didn't dream it up" he said, a note of quiet pride in his voice.
 "We lived it."

-RB chuckled, nodding in agreement.
-"Yeah, five years to go to hell and back," he said, glancing at MM, the shared understanding of years of struggle and resilience hanging in the air.
+Richard chuckled, nodding in agreement.
+"Yeah, five years to go to hell and back," he said, glancing at Marco, the shared understanding of years of struggle and resilience hanging in the air.
 Their smiles held the weight of the battles they'd fought, the dreams that had both lifted and broken them.

-RB waved to a nearby waiter, the easy confidence of someone who had finally earned his rest.
+Richard waved to a nearby waiter, the easy confidence of someone who had finally earned his rest.
 "Three lemonades, please," he called, his voice carrying a mix of satisfaction and humor.